 11. Spur Cross Ranch Conservation Area

-Located to the north of the city lies the rugged terrain of Spur Cross Ranch, a beautiful spot for a day away from Scottsdale.
+Escape to the rugged terrain of Spur Cross Ranch, a hidden gem located just north of the city, offering a perfect day retreat from Scottsdale.

 12. Canyon Lake

 Located just an hour away from Scottsdale, Canyon Lake offers a stress-free and family-friendly day trip option that is bound to delight.

 Stretching over ten miles in length, the lake itself is a captivating attraction.
 However, the true highlight of this destination lies in taking a cruise aboard the Dolly Steamboat.
 Stepping aboard the 103-foot vessel, I was transported to a world of tranquility as it gracefully glides across the lake’s shimmering waters, passing through the scenic Mormon Flat Dam along the way.